ThisIsntTheWay/nixie_clock/REFERENCES.md

 # References
-This document contains datasheets or Pinout diagrams for all the components used in this project.
+This document contains datasheets or various pinout diagrams/graphics for all the components used in this project.
+Note: None of the graphics are made by me and are just direct links to the source.

 - [SN74HC595N - Shift register](https://i.imgur.com/DETzh7g.png)</br>
 - [ESP32 (**Dev Kit**)](https://i2.wp.com/randomnerdtutorials.com/wp-content/uploads/2018/08/ESP32-DOIT-DEVKIT-V1-Board-Pinout-36-GPIOs-updated.jpg?w=840&ssl=1)</br>